SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [~] The encoder-side AV1 codec configuration is now derived directly from the encoded sequence header and writes the fixed four-byte `av1C` record with empty `configOBUs`.
 The image payload retains the required sequence header, so the property introduces no sequence-header allocation, retention, or copy.
 Four production-header cases cover main, high, and professional profiles; 8-, 10-, and 12-bit precision; monochrome, 4:2:0, 4:2:2, and 4:4:4 sampling; exact fixed bytes; decoder reparsing; and header/property equivalence through direct net11 Release VSTest.
 Property-container emission and public AVIF activation remain open.
 - [~] AV1 image properties now write `ispe`, `pixi`, `av1C`, `colr`, and `auxC` in current AVIF item order.
 Only `av1C` is essential; color and alpha items retain independent property sets and the registered alpha auxiliary type.
 The property container reacquires its span after nested expansion before patching `ipco`, removing the prior stale-buffer write, and selects compact or 15-bit `ipma` indices from the property count rather than the unrelated item count.
 A forced-growth color-plus-alpha case validates every property payload and association byte; a separate 43-item, 129-property case proves indices 127 through 129 and the extended essential bit.
 Both pass direct foreground net11 Release VSTest.
 Complete AVIF assembly remains open.
+- [~] Explicit public AV1 encoding now writes a still-image AVIF with `avif` major brand, compatible `avif`, `mif1`, and `miaf` brands, one primary color item, an optional alpha auxiliary item, `auxl` from alpha to color, independent item properties, absolute version-one `iloc` extents, and a shared `mdat`.
+Quality uses current libaom's quantizer-to-qindex mapping with public quality 100 deliberately clamped from lossless qindex 0 to qindex 4.
+Effort controls the implemented search stages, and the resolved value is required explicitly by every internal frame, tile, and mode-decision operation rather than repeated as optional defaults.
+Encoder options take precedence over source metadata for 8-, 10-, and 12-bit monochrome, 4:2:0, 4:2:2, and 4:4:4 output.
+Alpha derives from the source pixel type without scanning pixels, and incompatible identity-matrix metadata is normalized without mutating the source image.
+- [~] The production path writes color and alpha payloads sequentially through allocator-backed chunked storage, supports non-seekable and prefixed destinations, and does not materialize a complete file or payload copy.
+Uniform encoder-side `pixi` depth is written directly without allocating per-item channel-depth arrays; decoder-side non-uniform channel depths remain supported.
+The Release test project builds with zero errors, all 39 encoder cases pass, the complete non-HEVC HEIF namespace passes 9,277 of 9,277, and current official libaom accepts all 47 generated payloads.
-- [ ] Write the correct AVIF file type, item information, locations, references, properties, AV1 configuration, dimensions, color, alpha, metadata, and media data.
+- [~] Write the correct AVIF file type, item information, locations, references, properties, AV1 configuration, dimensions, color, alpha, metadata, and media data.
-- [ ] Support single images, alpha auxiliary images, grids, multiple extents, and bounded image sequences in the final public scope.
+- [~] Support single images, alpha auxiliary images, grids, multiple extents, and bounded image sequences in the final public scope.
 - [ ] Preserve ICC, Exif, and XMP according to encoder options.
-- [ ] Write CICP, range, chroma position, bit depth, and subsampling values that match the encoded planes.
+- [~] Write CICP, range, chroma position, bit depth, and subsampling values that match the encoded planes.
 - [ ] Apply orientation and clean-aperture behavior consistently with ImageSharp encoder conventions.
-- [ ] Stream output through allocator-backed chunked storage without file-sized copies or ToArray materialization.
+- [~] Stream output through allocator-backed chunked storage without file-sized copies or ToArray materialization.

 Encoder exit gate: